A Complete Guide on Sponsoring a Work Visa in USA

 E-1 Visa: Allows a national of a treaty country (a country with which the United States maintains a treaty of commerce and navigation, or which the United States maintains a qualifying international agreement, or which has been deemed a qualifying country by legislation) to be admitted to the United States solely to engage in international trade on his or her own behalf.
 Certain employees of such a person or of a qualifying organization may also be eligible for E-1 visa.

 E-2 Visa: Allows an individual to enter and work inside of the U.S. based on an investment he or she will be controlling while in the US, usually a business.
 The visa must be renewed every other year, but it can go indefinitely.
 There must be a treaty in place between the U.S. and his or her home country (treaty country).
 For new startups, the investment must be large enough to start and operate the business.
 The investment must be at risk.
-There is no set amount.
+There is no set amount for the investment amount.

 TN Visa: Available only to Canadian and Mexican nationals who come to work in a professional level.
 Subject to the skills list and the profession qualifies under the regulations.
-The visa is valid for 3 years and can be renewed for 3 more years.
+The visa is valid for 3 years and can be renewed for every 3 years.

 P Visa: For athletes, artists, and entertainers.
 Candidates must be internationally recognized.